How I found myself in hospital

 Tuesday and I continued to improve

-On Tuesday I was liberated again from the commode and informed I was a free range patient, with this came the realisation that if anyone else needed isolating I would be moved out.
+On Tuesday, I was liberated again from the commode and informed I was a free range patient, with this, came the realisation that if anyone else needed isolating I would be moved out.
 Tuesday was probably my best day I began feeling quite a lot better I had caught up on my fluids and sleep and was wanting to get home.
 During ward rounds, the doctor explained that as an inpatient operations were regularly moved for emergencies so I was informed it might be done later rather than Wednesday but it was up to the consultant.
-During the afternoon the nurse came and said lucky me she had two injections for me (more needles, this time in my stomach) she never did explain what they were for, though… At about 9pm I had my final move as they needed my isolation room for someone else, I assumed it would be within the ward but it was to a neighbouring one.
+During the afternoon the nurse came and said lucky me she had two injections for me (more needles, this time in my stomach) she never did explain what they were for, though… At about 9 pm I had my final move as they needed my isolation room for someone else, I assumed it would be within the ward but it was to a neighbouring one.
 Michael had packed everything up for me and we were sat waiting for about 45 minutes whilst they chased my new bed, in the end, it turned out the bed was ready but there was no porter available so Michael carried my bags and we walked around there as he didn’t want to leave me until I was settled.
 It was very strange going into this ward as at that point all the bed’s bar two others were empty.
-When it came to evening drugs rounds I pointed out again that at home I take my Amitriptyline at about 6pm but the previous wards only let me have it at 10pm as that is the time they had it prescribed for, she was shocked and said it would be no problem maintaining my usual routines, in fact, because it was my usual medication she left it with me in the draw for me to self-administer rather than being locked in the medicine box.
-Two nurses or the same rank but different opinion, I’d love to know who officially was correct….
+When it came to evening drugs rounds I pointed out again that at home I take my Amitriptyline at about 6 pm but on the previous ward they only let me have it10 pm10pm as that was the time they had it prescribed for.
+She was shocked and said it would be no problem maintaining my usual routines, in fact, because it was my usual medication she left it with me in the draw for me to self-administer rather than being locked in the medicine box.
+Two nurses of the same rank but different opinion, I’d love to know who officially was correct….

 My last night dealing with Fibro as a hospital inpatient

-This night was terrible I have to admit, the room had slowly filled up until 11 pm/midnight and in amongst them was an elderly lady who kept calling out throughout the night.
+This night was terrible I have to admit, the room had slowly filled up with other patients until 11 pm/midnight and in amongst them was an elderly lady who kept calling out throughout the night.
 After having the previous rooms to myself this was a big shock to the system and it took me some time to wake up in the morning.
 Given the fact that I still didn’t know if I would be operated on that day the nurse advised a small breakfast just in case as she didn’t know either.
-I was prescribed a new drug to protect my stomach and given it at rounds which overlapped with breakfast but was not told that it had to be taken at least 30 minutes before food so I spend the rest of the morning feeling queasy.
-Thanks to a friend on Facebook who is training as a nurse I was given this information which stopped a repeat performance.
+I was prescribed a new drug to protect my stomach.
+I was given it at the morning medication rounds which overlapped with breakfast but was not told that it had to be taken at least 30 minutes before food so I spend the rest of the morning feeling queasy.
+Thanks to a friend on Facebook who is training as a nurse I was given this information which stopped a repeat performance during future days.
 Mid morning I was informed that the operation would be done in the coming month or so as an elective and I could go home.